GabrielVareilles/rails-matching/README.md

   end
 ```

+A little explanation:

+Here sql queyword `WITH` allow us to create two subqueries named `taste` and `distances`that we can use later in the query.
+- `taste` represents current user taste that we filter with `WHERE`keyword and interpolling user's id (#{id}).
+- `distances` computes individual distances between current user tastes and all other tastes records.
+And we use last `SELECT` to compute all matching percentages relative to current user.

 ## Improving algorithm accuracy

 A way to improve our matching algorithm would be for instance to apply penalty when distance between two tastes is over 2 and decrease distance when it is equal or under 2.
 In other words lets multiply by 1.5 distances when over 2, and by 0.5 otherwise.

-Our ruby score method would be changed with:
+Our ruby score method would be modified:

 ```ruby
   def score(other_taste)